LiveNL/simple-gh-pages-theme/README.md

 short:      false (if true: it shown in 'short' list on home page)
 list_post:  false (if true: it shown in list on home/posts page)
 ```

-## Development

-To set up your environment to develop this theme, run `bundle install`.

-To test your theme, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`.

-This starts a Jekyll server using your theme.
-Add pages, documents, data, etc. like normal to test your theme's contents.
-As you make modifications to your theme and to your content, your site will regenerate and you should see the changes in the browser after a refresh, just like normal.

-When your theme is released, only the files in `_layouts`, `_includes`, `_sass` and `assets` tracked with Git will be bundled.

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/lvenl/simple-gh-pages-theme.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct.